Democrat Senators Introduce National Data Breach Notification Law - Slashdot

 Excellent idea.
 Companies should also directly bear the cost of damage and repairing credit.

 Who do they think is going to enforce these laws?
-(Score:3)
+(Score:1, Troll)

 The amount of stupid in your comment is astounding.
 The FBI, Treasury, and Homeland would all be perfectly capable of enforcing this shit.
 The idea that the CFPB is necessary for this sort of law is absofuckingluty moronic.